nitinjswgithub066/ML-Project-2/README.md

 - Implement real-time learning methods to continuously fine-tune model performance based on streaming data.
 - **Integrate a dynamic dashboard:** Develop an interactive dashboard using web frameworks like **Django** and **Flask** to provide real-time monitoring, visualization of model performance, and an accessible interface for end-users.
 - Expand the dataset with more comprehensive real-world data to enhance model robustness and generalizability.

 ---

+---

+### These are the sample queries that are **_present_** in the **dataset**.
+You can use these to test the model:

+- What is the deadline for fee payment?
+- How can I get a transcript?
+- I need help with course selection.
+- My grade has not been updated.
+- How do I register for courses?
+- When is the semester starting?
+- I cannot access my student portal.
+- Is there any scholarship available?
+- Website shows error 404.
+- I forgot my password, need assistance.

+**_Feel free to use these queries to evaluate the prediction and classification capabilities of the model._**

+---